-Towering high above Tokyo’s upmarket Marunouchi, is the The Peninsula Tokyo, itself accenting the skyline of the city’s commercial district.
-The modern skyscraper it is in is supposedly inspired by a tōrō, or traditional Japanese lantern, summing up the hotel perfectly.
-It offers classic, but timeless luxury accommodation, in the beating heart of this hyper-modern city.
+Towering high above Tokyo’s upmarket Marunouchi is The Peninsula Tokyo, itself accenting the skyline of the city’s commercial district.
+The modern skyscraper it is in is supposedly inspired by a tōrō, or traditional Japanese lantern, summing up the five-star hotel perfectly.
+It offers classic but timeless luxury accommodation in the beating heart of this hyper-modern city.

-What we see outside is reflected inside too, in our one of 47 suites that take inspiration from old Japan – black lacquer furniture, kimono-thread patterned carpets and pared back minimalism when it comes to design.
-It all works together to make the most of the spectacular view, that changes as dusks falls and the city lights up at night.
-And around the clean-lined hotel room staples, is all the technology you’d expect from a Tokyo hotel, electric toilet included, of course.
-There is clearly a keen attention to detail, here.
+What we see outside is reflected inside too, in our one of 47 suites that take inspiration from old Japan – black lacquer furniture, kimono-thread patterned carpets and pared-back minimalism when it comes to design.
+It all works together to make the most of the spectacular view, that changes as dusk falls and the city lights up at night.
+And around the clean-lined hotel room staples is all the technology you’d expect from a Tokyo hotel, electric toilet included, of course.
+There is clearly keen attention to detail, here.

 Each morning, we enjoyed an elaborate Japanese breakfast (why not?) – in the latticed-walled lobby (again a modern interpretation of traditional design) – perfectly cooked morsels delivered in a beautiful lacquer box, a piece of culinary art.

 Speaking of art, the hotel boasts an enviable collection of over a thousand pieces, mostly by Japanese artists.
 We made sure to take time to study them during our stay.
 Like in many hotels worldwide, the works are ubiquitous – in common areas and in-room – so we wanted to make sure that the spectacular specimens weren’t missed or mistaken for decor.

 Back to gastronomy, a highlight of our time at The Peninsula Tokyo was dinner at Peter, the hotel’s contemporary Japanese grill on the 24th floor.
 What a treat it was – and the service just perfect.